d180cf/tsumego.js/src/README.md

+# Transpositions

+The transposition table is just a fancy name for the cache of solved positions.
+In a typical tsumego the solver creates about 200k TT entires and these are just unconditional results, i.e. those that don't depend on the sequence of moves that lead to them.
+Solved intermediate positions have to be cached because otherwise the search will become ~100x slower.

+The TT is just a hash table where the key is the hash of the position (one position actually corresponds to 2 entires: when black plays first and when white plays first).
+In JS integer numbers are 32 bits, so these hashes are also 32 bit.
+This might seem good enough for typical tsumegos with 10-25 available points, but in fact these 32 bits are good enough only to encode about 16 points: a bitmask for black stones + a bitmask for white stones.
+This is why there are quite a few collisions that are not even addressed in the solver at the moment.
+In many cases the result extracted from TT is for a different position that has the same hash and despite that result is used, the solver still finds the correct move in maybe 99% of cases.
+This actually puzzles me.
+These collisions are the source of occasional failures in unit tests.

 # Repetitions

 Many complications come from repetitions.
 In the simplest case it's a basic ko.
 More complicated cases may produce very long cycles.
 This position is known as the 10,000-year ko: